Higher education lecturer?

 See how well you suit this job in Career Planner.

 Higher education (HE) lecturers teach academic and vocational subjects to undergraduate and postgraduate students aged 18 upwards.
 They work in universities and in some further education colleges.

 Teaching methods include lectures, seminars, tutorials, practical demonstrations, field work and e-learning.
 Multimedia technologies are increasingly used.

-Most HE lecturers pursue their own areas of research and develop these in order to contribute to the wider research activities of their department/institution.
-Many aim to have their research published, either in the form of a book or scholarly article, and this can help raise the profile of their employing HE institution.
+HE lecturers also pursue their own research to contribute to the wider research activities of their department or institution.
+The aim is to have this published in books or scholarly articles, which can help raise the profile of their employing HE institution.

-Work activities vary according to individual areas of responsibility and research but will often include:
+The work carried out by HE lecturers varies according to individual areas of responsibility and research but often includes:

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.